Our hands play a critical role in our everyday lives. Without them, even the simplest tasks become much more complicated.

 Hand Surgery in San Diego

 At Orthopedic Specialists of San Diego, we offer hand surgery services for patients in San Diego and surrounding communities, including La Mesa, Coronado, and Sorrento Valley.
-If you would like to learn more about hand surgery options or schedule an appointment with Dr. Jacobson or Dr. Ballard, please call our office at 619-286-9480.
+If you would like to learn more about hand surgery options or schedule an appointment with Dr. Jacobson please call our office at 619-286-9480.